-Thomas Mace used the term “highway” to describe the road to Scotland.
+Thomas Mace used the term “High-way” to describe the road to Scotland.
+And the first Turnpike Act refers to the North Road as “the ancient highway and post-road leading from London to York and so into Scotland.”
 Today, the words “highroad” and “highway” are very familiar.
 But what really is - or was - a highroad?

 In mediaeval times, there were very few main roads and they were used first and foremost by the king.
-As a result, they became the King’s Highway.
-This term remained for many years.
+As a result, they became known as the King’s Highway and this term remained in use for many years.

 Nowadays, pretty well any road or street is referred to as “the highway”.

 Anecdotes written by people who actually travelled on the coaches

 The coachmen, the inns, the coach proprietors - they’re all here.
 Come in and meet them

 Britain’s roads were pretty impassable for most of our history.
 Coach travel was very difficult until they improved

 Wheeled transport evolved over many years.
 Find out how coaches developed

 Sources and information about how I came to create this website